zonemaster/zonemaster/docs/internal/maintenance/Instructions-for-translators.md

 * Message *(msgid)* in Zonemaster-Backend: [issue][new issue zonemaster-backend]

-If the message is in Zonemaster-Engine then include the message tag found in the header, e.g. "BASIC:NO_PARENT", in the issue decription.
+If the message is in Zonemaster-Engine then include the message tag found in the header, e.g. "BASIC:NO_PARENT", in the issue description.
 Also include the *msgid* as it is now and a suggestion for new wording.